 Paula Fleming, a freelance copy editor in Minneapolis, spends $3,600 a year on bare-bones health insurance for herself and her husband.
-For the 2010 tax year, for the first time, she could deduct that amount from her income when she pays the self-employment tax, the 15 percent levy all freelancers are required to contribute to Social Security and Medicare, saving her $540.
+For the 2010 tax year, for the first time, she could deduct that amount from her income when she pays the self-employment tax, the 15 percent levy all freelancers are required to contribute to Social Security and Medicare, saving her $540, but she chose wisely between and did her research on ira vs 401k.
 Fleming’s not counting on the same break for the 2011 tax year, though, because Congress passed it solely for 2010 in last year’s Small Business Jobs Act.
 “When the law no longer applies,” she says, “that’s more money out the door.”

 Despite politicians’ calls for tax reform and oft-professed devotion to small business, prospects for passing two tax fixes that whether your a self-employed plumber or a business owners like Fleming have sought for years are shrinking, small business advocates say.
 For what is it worth is that one bill would make the health insurance tax break permanent, bringing the self-employed in line with payroll workers, whose health insurance is fully deductible, adding to the benefits of modified whole life insurance for those whole can afford it.
 The other would simplify the home office deduction, a proposal that has been around for at least a decade.